(See also Overview of Vasculitis.)

 Microscopic polyangiitis (MPA) is rare (about 13 to 19 cases/million).
 Pathogenesis is unknown.
 MPA affects small vessels and is pauci-immune (ie, immune globulin deposition is not seen on tissue biopsy), similar to granulomatosis with polyangiitis (GPA) and eosinophilic granulomatosis with polyangiitis (EGPA), which differentiates it from immune complex-mediated small-vessel vasculitides (eg, immunoglobulin A–associated vasculitis—formerly known as Henoch-Schönlein purpura) and small-vessel cutaneous vasculitis.
 MPA affects predominantly small vessels (including capillaries and postcapillary venules), unlike polyarteritis nodosa, which affects medium-sized muscular arteries.
 Older literature (ie, before 1994) did not adequately distinguish between polyarteritis nodosa and MPA―alveolar hemorrhage and glomerulonephritis can occur in MPA but not in polyarteritis nodosa.
 Rarely, MPA can occur in association with hepatitis B.

-Clinical manifestations resemble those of GPA except that granulomatous destructive lesions (eg, pulmonary cavitary lesions) are absent and the upper respiratory tract is usually affected minimally or not at all.
+Clinical manifestations resemble those of granulomatosis with polyangiitis except that granulomatous destructive lesions (eg, pulmonary cavitary lesions) are absent and the upper respiratory tract is usually affected minimally or not at all.
 In both disorders, antineutrophil cytoplasmic antibodies (ANCA) may be present.

 Usually, a prodromal illness with systemic symptoms of fever, weight loss, myalgia, and arthralgia occurs.
 Other symptoms depend on which organs and systems are affected:

 Renal: The kidneys are affected in up to 90% of patients.
-Hematuria, proteinuria (sometimes > 3 g/24 h), and RBC casts are present.
+Hematuria, proteinuria (sometimes > 3 g/24 hours), and red blood cell casts are present.
 Without prompt diagnosis and treatment, renal failure may follow rapidly.

 Cutaneous: About one third of patients have a purpuric rash at the time of the diagnosis.
 Nail bed infarcts and splinter hemorrhages may occur; digital ischemia occurs rarely.

 Respiratory: If the lungs are affected, alveolar hemorrhage may occur and may be followed by pulmonary fibrosis.
-Rapid-onset dyspnea and anemia, with or without hemoptysis and bilateral patchy infiltrates (seen on chest x-ray) may be due to alveolar hemorrhage, a medical emergency that requires immediate treatment.
-Mild symptoms of rhinitis, epistaxis, and sinusitis may occur; however, if the upper respiratory tract is severely affected, the cause is more likely to be GPA.
+Rapid-onset dyspnea and anemia, with or without hemoptysis and bilateral patchy infiltrates (seen on chest x-ray), may be due to alveolar hemorrhage, a medical emergency that requires immediate treatment.
+Mild symptoms of rhinitis, epistaxis, and sinusitis may occur; however, if the upper respiratory tract is severely affected, the cause is more likely to be granulomatosis with polyangiitis.

 Neurologic: If the nervous system is affected, multiple mononeuropathy (mononeuritis multiplex) that affects peripheral or cranial nerves usually occurs.
 Rarely, cerebral hemorrhage, infarction, seizures, or headache results from cerebral vasculitis.